anikhalder/i3PCF/README.md

 python main.py 0 1
 ```

-where the 0 and 1 are needed to tell the code which cosmologies to execute e.g. if you have an array with multiple cosmologies (from Latin-hypercube sampling), then 0 and 1 says start at the 0th index of the array and stop until you reach the 1st index.
+where the 0 and 1 are needed to tell the code which cosmologies to execute e.g. if you have an array with multiple cosmologies (e.g. from hypercube sampling), then 0 and 1 says start at the 0th index of the array and stop until you reach the 1st index.

 ## Schematic workflow